lmc-eu/spirit-design-system/packages/design-tokens/README.md

-In order for developers to know the file behaves differently than usual Sass partials, a `@` prefix is added to mark this behavior both in filesystem and inside Sass files.
-As a result, it's clear why e.g. `@use 'tools'` refers to a local file and `@use '@tokens'` does not.
-However, **it's only a naming convention,** there is no special tooling or configuration for Sass partials starting with `@`.
+In order for developers to know the file behaves differently than usual Sass partials, a `@` prefix is added to mark this behavior both in filesystem and inside SASS files.
+As a result, it’s clear why for example `@use 'tools'` refers to a local file and `@use '@tokens'` does not.
+However, **it’s only a naming convention,** there is no special tooling or configuration for SASS partials starting with `@`.

-Imported module **needs to be renamed to be compatible with SCSS** syntax when it's used later on.
-That's why `@use '@tokens' as tokens`.
+Imported module **needs to be renamed to be compatible with SCSS** syntax when it’s used later on.
+That’s why `@use '@tokens' as tokens`.

 Look at the following snippets and compare which one offers better comprehensibility.